brunamirelle/geocoding/README.md

 # geocoding
-R code to geocode by location name, address and CEP
+R code to geocode by location name, address and CEP (under construction)